 This idea is illustrated in the below infographic.

-Some of the world’s most influential minds like Elon Musk, Frida Kahlo, and Albert Einstein personalized their workspaces to suit their needs and the resulting variation is intriguing.
+Some of the world’s most influential and smartest minds like Elon Musk, Frida Kahlo, and Albert Einstein personalized their workspaces to suit their needs and the resulting variation is intriguing.

 From Frida Kahlo’s artsy bungalow to the cluttered desk of Albert Einstein, the effects of their work environments on their creations are apparent.